aaronromeo/caduceus/README.md

   Available Commands:
-    completion  Generate the autocompletion script for the specified shell fetch       Fetch Gmail resources
+    completion  Generate the autocompletion script for the specified shell doctor      A brief description of your command fetch       Fetch Gmail resources
     help        Help about any command
+    migrate     Run a pending migration file located in the 'migrations' folder

   Flags:
     -h, --help     help for caduceus